snabbco/snabb/README.md

 19. replace more of the man(3) stuff with native syscalls.
 More transparent.
 20. add functions to add and remove addresses to net interface
 21. Standard lua support, eventually.
 Might start with luasocket support for netlink, but there is a lot of work to do.
-22. make more modular, eg netlink etc.
+22. make more modular, started with netlink and arch specific but needs more.
 23. udev (uses netlink)